ferreira-tb/tauri-plugin-prevent-default/README.md

 }
 ```

-To disable all but a few:
+Disable all but a few:

 ```rust
 use tauri_plugin_prevent_default::Flags;